Skip to content

 DLA is not means-tested.
 Your income doesn’t matter.
 It’s based entirely on your child’s needs compared to a typically developing child of the same age.

-Many SEND parents don’t realise their child qualifies.
-If your child needs extra help with personal care (washing, dressing, eating, medication, supervision for safety) or has difficulty walking outdoors, check whether you can claim.
+A lot of parents and carers don’t realise their child qualifies.
+If your child needs extra help with personal care (washing, dressing, eating, medication, supervision for safety) or has difficulty walking outdoors, it’s worth checking.

-DLA can also unlock other support, including Carer’s Allowance, the Blue Badge, and extra help through Universal Credit (UC).
+DLA can also open the door to Carer’s Allowance, the Blue Badge, and extra help through Universal Credit (UC).

 3. Find your local SENDIASS